 Supervision is an accountable process which supports, assures and develops the knowledge, skills and values of an individual, group or team.
 The purpose of supervision is to improve the quality of work to achieve agreed objectives and outcomes.
 Effective supervision is an integral part of adult safeguarding practice; it is also an essential element of the performance management framework.
 It should support staff in developing and maintaining effective working relationships with adults and their carers and with other professionals, whilst simultaneously exercising professional judgement, effective decision making and carrying out other duties associated with their individual role.
 It should also tie the overarching strategic objectives of the service with the individual personalised objectives of each member of staff.

 It must be educative, supportive, empowering and a benefit to supervisor, supervisee and the organisation.
-Supervision must be sensitive to individuals’ ethnic and cultural background, disability, gender and sexual orientation.
+Supervision must be sensitive to the individuals ethnic and cultural background, disability, gender and sexual orientation.

 In the reflective environment of supervision, and in conjunction with their manager, staff should be able to consider their developmental and learning needs, review identified actions necessary to address such needs and subsequently evidence practice improvement.